Aeroluna/LunaCoopMod/README.md

 Typically when using the Death Fleet or playing P3, you would end up with a lot of visual clutter of bouncing beams that end up doing 0.5 damage to a Zergling that has +1 armor.
 Reducing the amount of active Destroyers but making them more impactful should better match the visual intensity of their bouncing attack.

+- Buffed Havoc's Force Field ability to no longer be shattered by massive units.
+- Buffed Havoc's Force Field ability to start with 3 charges.
+- Renamed Havoc's Force Field ability into Subjugation Field.

+Some Force Field buffs to make it less niche and a new fancy name to make it distinct.

 - Increased Vanguard attack count from 8 to 16.
 - Reduced Vanguard range by 1.5.